Driving In Greece – Driving Laws And Road Rules 2025

 In theory, this gives priority to the pedestrian, but in practice many drivers won’t stop and the car will go through first.
 If you are the pedestrian, it is probably best to wait patiently.

-Road signs in Greece
+4. Road signs in Greece might be in Greek

 A road sign in Greece

-Sometimes, names are only in Greek, which can be really confusing for visitors.
-We suggest that you familiarize yourself with the Greek alphabet.
+But, here’s the catch: Sometimes, names are only written in Greek, which can be really confusing for visitors.

 Another issue is that Greek names are sometimes translated into English in a way that you might not be familiar with.

-Vehicles coming from the right always have priority
+5. Vehicles coming from the right always have priority

-By default, vehicles coming from the right always have priority in Greece, unless there is a traffic light or an octagonal Stop sign.
+By default, vehicles coming from the right always have priority in Greece, unless there is a traffic light or a sign indicating otherwise.
+Confusingly, this also applies for roundabouts and traffic circles.

 How to drive in Greece - The Greek highways are great